 ENGINE & TRANSMISSION

 The coveted 20v 2.2-litre engine remains in fine fettle having never been abused or modified, and the under-bonnet area is tidy with no signs of any accident damage.
 On test the Quattro performs well and pulls through the gears with ease and minimal turbo-lag.
-A full service and cambelt change has just been carried out at the current mileage by our trusted VAG specialist.
-The car’s 81k miles from new is well documented with fifteen entries in the original maintenance booklet.
+The car’s 81k miles from new is well documented with fourteen entries in the original maintenance booklet.

 WHEELS, TYRES & BRAKES